 The Class I Landfill (Phase I) is located in the northwest corner of the site and comprises approximately 12.5-acres.
+The Class I Phase II, Section I 5 acre cell is located directly south of the Phase I disposal area.
+Phase II, Section II is another 5 acres cell located directly west of the Phase I disposal area.
 The landfill is predominantly a bale fill type operation, with some "loose waste" disposal activities occurring during maintenance periods for the MRF or as needed to achieve the grades shown on the Operations Drawings.
 The majority of incoming solid waste is baled at the on-site MRF and transported to the Class I landfill for placement within the lined area for disposal.
 During certain periods of time, the MRF may not be operational due to planned or unplanned maintenance activities.
 During those periods the waste is taken directly to the lined disposal area.